surma/vdice/README.md

 Try VDice now at [vdice.surma.technology](https://vdice.surma.technology)!

+## Source Code

+The source code for this project is available on GitHub: [surma/vdice](https://github.com/surma/vdice)

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.